 I’ve found myself discussing this issue with several people lately.
 Longtime Uni Watch reader Cork Gaines, for example, who does a great job writing about sports for Business Insider, recently told me that the advertiser/sponsor distinction is something he’s trying to be more aware of these days.
 But not everyone agrees.
 When the issue came up during an email back-and-forth that I was recently having with a reader (a reader, I should add, who is very articulate and thoughtful in his writing), his response was, “Eh, this is really just semantics.”

 But it’s not just semantics, and it’s not just a tomato/tomahto thing.
 It’s language, and language matters.
 And you know how you can tell it matters?
 Because you can hear people like Adam Silver and his “Fan Relations” representatives steadfastly using “sponsor” all the time instead of “advertiser.”
 They know “sponsor” is a warmer, fuzzier term, a term that sounds like it’s based in fellowship and partnership and goodwill, not in commerce or greed.
-The repeated use of “sponsor” is just another form of marketing spin — a subtle one, and therefore a particularly onerous one.
+The repeated use of “sponsor” is just another form of marketing spin — a subtle one, and therefore a particularly insidious one.

 Can sponsorship and advertising coexist or overlap?
 Definitely.
 That local business sponsoring the Little League team is an advertiser and a sponsor.
 In fact, here’s a little story about how the overlap between advertising and sponsorship has affected me personally: